Geography of Ontario: Severe weather

 Severe and non-severe thunderstorms peak in frequency from June through August but can occur at any time.
+Thunderstorm activity is frequent, and occasionally severe across the South, but also in Central and Northwestern Ontario.
 Thunderstorms form from daytime convective heating and frontal activity; in the south, lake breeze convergences also intensify storms.
 Another severe type of thunderstorm is known as a Mesocyclonic Convective Complex or Derecho, which is a larger cluster-type thunderstorm mass with a more or less circular shape, often with a pronounced bow shape at its front or leading edge.
 During periods of hot weather in summer, they often develop in the afternoon west of the Great Lakes then strike Southern and Central Ontario at night with great forward motion, bringing severe straight-line winds over wide areas resulting in damage to forests, power interruption and infrastructure damage.
 The areas with the highest severe weather frequency in the province are Southwestern (Windsor, Chatham, Stratford corridor) and Central Ontario (Simcoe County including the city of Barrie, Lake Simcoe and the Kawartha Lakes region), both areas often getting amplified storms resulting from the Lake Breeze Front convergence.
 London has the most lightning strikes per year in Canada, averaging 34 days of thunderstorm activity per year.
+In a typical year, based on averages from the period from 1980 to 2009 compiled by the Northern Tornadoes Project, Ontario averaged 18.2 confirmed tornado touchdowns per year.

+There were a record 29 tornadoes conformed in both 2006 and 2009.

-In a typical year, Ontario averages 15 confirmed tornado touchdowns, but this number has recently been increasing.
-These tornadoes, however, are rarely destructive (the vast majority are classified as EF0 or EF1 on the Enhanced Fujita scale).
+These tornadoes, however, are only on occasion destructive (the vast majority are classified as EF0 or EF1 on the Enhanced Fujita scale).
 In Northern Ontario, some tornadoes go undetected by ground spotters because of the sparse population and remote landscape; they are often discovered after the fact by aircraft pilots, where aerial observations of damaged forest confirm occurrences.
 All of Northern Ontario north of a line from Lake Nipigon to Timmins has no weather radar coverage by Environment Canada making it difficult to detect tornadoes in far northern Ontario when they occur.
 Tropical depression remnants can cause copious rains and winds in the south, but are rarely deadly.
 A notable exception was Hurricane Hazel in October 1954.